jjakk/jjakk/Readme.md

 # JJakk
 Hi, I'm JJakk, a software developer primarily focused on front-end web development, and mobile app development.
-I work mostly in Javascript, and am proficient in Nodejs, Express, and React.
+I work mostly in Javascript, and am proficient in Express, and React.
 I'm also the founder of Protos Apps, a small tech startup focused on developing mobile, and web apps.
 ## Some of My Projects
 ### Brick Drop
 A minimalist hyper-casual game